PatSvedberg/gameversity-react/README.md

 # User Stories
 ## Navigation & Authentication
-* **Navigation** - As a User I can I can view a navbar from every page so that recived I can navigate easily between pages
+* **Navigation** - As a User I can I can view a navbar from every page so that received I can navigate easily between pages
 * **Navigation - Conditional Rendering** - As a User I can view the appropriate buttons for sign-in and sign-out so that convenient to log in and out whenever necessary or desired.
 * **User - Sign Up** - As a User I can I can create my own account so that create tutorials, like, dislike and comment on tutorials and subscribe to other users
 * **User - Sign In** - As a User I can sign in to the app so that create tutorials, like, dislike and comment on tutorials and subscribe to other users